BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Master of Reserves** `PASSIVE`

-In Scenarios where you roll for Warbands to arrive, even if Guritz is not on the battlefield, you may modify the roll for Guritz' Warband by +1 or -1.
-If he is already on the battlefield, you may modify the roll for other Warbands in your army.
+In Scenarios where you roll for Warbands to arrive, or ones where you roll to see which part of the board you deploy a Warband in (though not when rolling to choose deployment zones), you may modify the roll for Guritz's Warband by +1 or -1, even if he is not on the battlefield.
+If Guritz is on the battlefield, you may also modify the roll for other Warbands in your Army by +1 or -1.

-- **End the Race of Man** `ACTIVE`
+- **End the Race of Men** `ACTIVE`

-Whilst Engaged in Combat with an enemy Man model, Guritz gains a +1 bonus to his Fight value.
+Whilst Engaged in Combat with an enemy Man model, this model gains a bonus of +1 to their Fight Value.

 </div>